 Express your interest in joining Urban Studies Lab as a PhD researcher by emailing the followings to firstname.lastname@example.org.

-- Your CV (including GPAs of all studies, publications, and research experience), and;
+- Your CV (including GPAs of all studies, publications, and research and work experience), and;

-- Your brief PhD research proposal (1,000 words including title, background, aim, research question/hypothesis, methodology, and 10-12 references).
+- Your brief PhD research proposal (1,000 words including title, background, aim, research question/hypothesis, methodology, outcomes, deliverables and 10-12 most relevant references).

 Completed Doctoral Theses